VictorTaelin/swarm-js/README.md

 ## Basic usage

 The simplest use case for Swarm is uploading/downloading raw data and directories.
+First, load the lib:

 ```javascript
 // Loads the Swarm API pointing to the official gateway